Matematikoi/query-generator/docs/query_generation/pipeline.md

 1. Generate queries with the database and the histograms of the previous steps.
 1. Filter the generated synthetic queries.
-1. Augment them using llm.
+1. Augment them using llm and unions.

 **Generate TPCDS**
 We choose the `generate-db` endpoint to generate the data, and we pass